LLazarek/blame-evaluation-gt/writing/reviews/pldi-bot.md

 > or (3) that deeper experiments building on these ideas might yield more
 > compelling insights.

-For point 1 and 3 please see our discusssion at the beginning of the reply.
-For point 2, the idea of the rational programmer is a new one so far applied to blame in contracts (Lazarek et al. POPL 2020) and blame in gradual typing (our work).
-We believe it can have a similar effect in programming languages as homo economicus in economics.
+For point 1 and 3 please see our discussion at the beginning of the reply.
+For point 2, the idea of the rational programmer is a new one so far applied only to blame in contracts (Lazarek et al. POPL 2020) and blame in gradual typing (our work).
+We do believe it can have a similar effect in programming languages as homo economicus in economics.

 That said, as posed, this comment expresses a significant mis-characterization of the submission.
 It is not the benefits of a gradual type system that are in doubt.
-The experimental setup keeps the type system constant but allows to answer the question which of several run-time checking regimes (for enforcing types) provides the best explanatory messages in case of violations.
+The experimental setup keeps the type system constant but allows to answer the question which of several checking and blaming regimes (for enforcing types) provides the best explanatory messages in case of violations.
 Hence the analogous question for purely static type systems would ask which of several reporting schemes provides the best explanatory message for type errors.
 In the